Blandford-Znajek jets in galaxy formation simulations: method and implementation: Conclusions

 Now considering the jets which evolve according to our full Blandford-Znajek model, the main results are as follows: \begin{itemize} \item When the power and direction of the AGN jets are determined self-consistently, the jet morphology and evolution differs significantly from those of jets in which the power and direction are fixed, even when the jet direction does not evolve significantly.
 These differences are substantial enough that the evolution of these self-regulated jets cannot be predicted using `fixed power and direction' jet models.
 Initially, as the jet emerges from the circumnuclear disc it cuts off gas supply to the black hole and the jet power consequently drops significantly as the $\alpha$-disc is drained.
 This leads to slower jet velocities, weaker shocks and colder material in the jet channel.

-\item The jet power is naturally self-regulated: as a consequence of the secular evolution of the circumnuclear disc, inflowing gas is eventually able to reach the $\alpha$-disc again causing the jet power to increase significantly.
+\item The jet power is subject to self-regulation: as a consequence of the secular evolution of the circumnuclear disc, inflowing gas is eventually able to reach the $\alpha$-disc again causing the jet power to increase significantly.
 Hereafter, the inflow is intermittent and bursty, but can sustain a continuous jet (albeit with varying power) with the supermassive black hole gradually spinning up.

 \item For the jet initially launched directly into the circumnuclear disc (as may be the case if the black hole spin was initially misaligned with respect to the global angular momentum) the resulting outflow bears little resemblance to the outcomes previously considered.
 The jet drives a turbulent, multi-phase, quasi-bipolar outflow as it blows-off the outer layers of the circumnuclear disc.
 Accretion onto the $\alpha$-disc persists and the jet is torqued efficiently out of the circumnuclear disc.
 As it emerges, its collimated outflow propagates into the previously generated multi-phase wind. \end{itemize}